AdaptiveThinking/osb-lbaas/README.md

 ---

-## Check if loadbalancer already has a certificate
+## Check if Load Balancer already has a Certificate

 ### Request